PepeLoperenaa/talmud_online/README.md

 |Player         |Pepe           |0         |     |        |seeCards()| 1 Oro, 3 Baston, 4 Copa|

 ## Test case 2
 In this test case the players find card number 11 which has a special ability where one of the players changes a card from the others deck without looking at it.
-Remeber that from the start of the game, only 2 of the 4 cards are visible.
+Remember that from the start of the game, only 2 of the 4 cards are visible.

 | Object type   | Object name   | Score    |value|Cards[4]|Method|Output|
 | ------------- |:-------------:|----------|-----|--------|------|-----:|